 Aged 16-25?
 Visit our dedicated page Coronavirus : advice for young people

-Many people are worried about Coronavirus (COVID-19) and how this could affect their housing.
-Use the information below to help work out what COVID-19 means for you.
+Many people are worried about Coronavirus and how it could affect their housing.
+Click on the topics below to help work out what it means for you.

 Guidance and advice is changing quickly.
 Check back regularly for updates.